 Other types of formulary changes, such as removing a drug from our formulary, will not affect members who are currently taking the drug.
 It will remain available at the same cost-sharing for those members taking it for the remainder of the coverage year.

-- If a drug is removed from our formulary
+- A drug is removed from our formulary

-- If prior authorization, quantity limits and/or step therapy restrictions are added for a drug
+- Prior authorization, quantity limits and/or step therapy restrictions are added for a drug

 If the FDA deems a drug on our formulary to be unsafe or the drug’s manufacturer removes the drug from the market, we will immediately remove the drug from our formulary and provide notice to members who take the drug.

-Review our Notice of Formulary Changes (Updated 08/01/2022) for information about updates that have been made to our plan’s formulary.
+Review our Notice of Formulary Changes (3/03/2023) Last updated on 3/03/2023 for information about updates that have been made to our plan’s formulary.

 Why Choose Generics?